 What Is the Most Commonly Used Type of Laser?

-In industrial equipment for materials processing, CO2 is the most common type, combining good performance characteristics with low prices.
+For industrial materials processing, CO₂ and fiber lasers are the most commonly used.
+In consumer devices, diode lasers dominate due to their small size, efficiency, and integration into pointers, printers, sensors, and communications.
 In absolute numbers, the laser pointer and related devices are very widespread.
 They usually use either diode lasers or diode laser-pumped solid-state lasers.
 Diode lasers are also used in fiber-optic devices and most laser printers.
 They are increasingly used as initiator optical sources for larger and more complex devices.
-This makes diode lasers the most numerically common type of device.
+This makes diode lasers the most widely used type of laser by unit volume.

 Is a CO₂ Laser a Gas Laser?